Echo Burning: Plot summary

-Meanwhile, two other groups are introduced: a group of watchers, composed of two men and a boy who have been staking out the ranch, and a trio of hitmen (two men and one woman) who subsequently kill the first group on the orders of their mutual employer after murdering Al Eugene, the lawyer who had secured Sloop's release.
+Meanwhile, two other groups are introduced: a group of watchers, composed of two men and a boy who have been staking out the ranch, and a trio of hitmen (two men and one woman who subsequently kill the first group on the orders of their mutual employer after murdering Al Eugene, the lawyer who had secured Sloop's release.

-Carmen and Reacher arrive back at the ranch, but Reacher does not receive a warm welcome from Sloop's bigoted mother, brother, or the two ranchers who work there.
+Carmen and Reacher arrive back at the ranch, but Reacher does not receive a warm welcome from Sloop's bigoted mother, brother, or the two ranch hands who work there.
 Reacher gets the Greers to hire him as a wrangler, and teaches Carmen how to handle a firearm.
-The family orders the other ranchers to dispose of Reacher; he subdues them and returns unharmed.
-Sloop then arrives, and claims Jack is trespassing; he is arrested and removed by Texas Rangers.
+The family orders the other ranch hands to dispose of Reacher; he subdues them and returns unharmed.
+Sloop then arrives, and claims Reacher is trespassing; he is arrested and removed by Texas Rangers.

 En route, the rangers are called back: Sloop has been shot and killed, and the authorities charge Carmen with the murder after finding a gun.
-Furthermore, while she is incarcerated, she suddenly confesses to the murder and assiduously denies legal help from Alice Amanda Aaron, the pro bono attorney whom Reacher procures for her.
+Furthermore, while she is incarcerated, she suddenly confesses to the murder and firmly rejects legal help from Alice Amanda Aaron, the pro bono attorney whom Reacher had procured for her.

-Assisted by Hack Walker, the Pecos County district attorney and an old friend of Sloop's, Jack and Alice discover a cover-up related to the murder of several illegal immigrants by Hack, Sloop, and Eugene.
-Reacher concludes that Hack orchestrated the murders in order to protect his election chances, and that he is pressuring Carmen to confess by threatening Ellie's life.
-Reacher kills two of the hitmen in an ambush and confronts Hack at the ranch, whereupon Sloop's mother kills him as a fire breaks out and burns down their house.
-After tracking down and subduing the third man at a motel, preventing him from killing Ellie, Reacher leaves Carmen to start a new life as he prepares to look for a ride out of Texas.
+Assisted and also manipulated by Hack Walker, the Pecos County district attorney and an old friend of Sloop's, Reacher and Alice discover a cover-up related to the murder of several illegal immigrants by Hack, Sloop, and Eugene when they were younger.
+Reacher concludes that Hack orchestrated the current murders in order to protect his career and election chances, and that he is pressuring Carmen to confess by threatening Ellie's life.
+Reacher kills two of the hit-men in an ambush and confronts Hack at the ranch, whereupon Sloop's mother kills Hack and a fire breaks out which burns down the house.
+After tracking down and subduing the third hit-man at a motel, preventing him from killing Ellie, Reacher leaves Carmen to start a new life as he hitchhikes out of Texas.